pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

 > Liberals, communists and followers of other modern creeds dislike describing their system as a 'religion', because they identify religion with superstitions and supernatural powers.
-If you tell communists or liberals that they are religious, they think you accuse them of blindly beliving in groundless pipe dreams.
+If you tell communists or liberals that they are religious, they think you accuse them of blindly believing in groundless pipe dreams.
 In fact, it means only that they believe in some system of moral laws that wasn't invented by humans, but which humans must nevertheless obey.
 As far as we know, all human societies believe in this.
 > - *Chapter 5 - The Odd Couple*

 ---